tardate/LittleArduinoProjects/README.md

-# 382 Little Electronics and Arduino Projects
+# 383 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [CD4046 VCO](./Electronics101/CD4046/VCO) - audio range voltage-controlled oscillator using the CD4046 PLL/VCO IC.
+> Latest addition:sparkles: [LM723/LowVoltageRegulator](./Electronics101/LM723/LowVoltageRegulator) - playing with the basic low voltage output circuit for the LM723 voltage regulator.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds (like [The FretBoard](./FretBoard)),